 Â

-What should NOT be used to clean plaster art:
+What SHOULD NOT be used to clean plaster art:

 A can of pressurized air.
 I tried a can of pressurized air, thinking it could be a hands-off way to combat dust.
 The air came out too strong to control and dislodged delicate parts.
 Increasing the distance between the can of air and art does help, but it remains a reckless choice.